blakegarretson/essentials/main.md

 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/): Awesome ssh/telnet client.
 It's been the premier free terminal client for so many years because it's simple and works while not skimping on features.

   - [Tabby](https://tabby.sh/) is the only client that has ever tempted me away from Putty.
 At first it doesn't seem as full-featured, but keep digging and you'll see all the SSH options you need in a *really* customizable terminal.
-This also makes a wonderful terminal.
+This also makes a wonderful terminal for local shells.

 ## File Transfer